 Everyone gets stressed sometimes.
 Whether you have an important project looming at work or a family member is sick, stress often kicks in.
 However, if you constantly feel stressed and it impacts your health and quality of life, it’s time to contact Robert Hernandez, MD, at Primary Medicine of Sherman in Sherman, Texas.
 Dr. Hernandez screens for other conditions that could exacerbate your stress and helps you learn to cope with your thoughts and feelings.
 Call or make an appointment online today.

 Stress is the way you respond to change, danger, or the unknown.
 It’s a healthy emotional and physical response to many situations you encounter during your life.

 In many cases, stress has a positive effect, giving you motivation and helping you avoid danger.
 However, as modern lives become busier and your responsibilities seem neverending, when left untreated, stress causes some harmful symptoms that have a lasting effect on your health and wellness.

 Stress causes a variety of cognitive, emotional, and physiological symptoms.
 Unmanaged stress can lead to:

 Everyone experiences stress differently.
-If you have symptoms that interfere with your wellness, contact the team at Primary Medicine of Sherman, including Dr. Hernandez and expert nurse practitioners Julie Thomison, NP, and Brittany Brown, NP, for customized support.
+If you have symptoms that interfere with your wellness, contact the team at Primary Medicine of Sherman, including Dr. Hernandez and the expert nurse practitioner, Dacodah LaBarge, for customized support.